Bhargavi-y-r/CodeClauseInternship_Landing-page/README.md

 # PRODIGY_WD_01
-For my webdevelopment intern in ProdigyInfotech, I have created a responsive page.
+In my webdevelopment intern with ProdigyInfotech, I have created a responsive landing page.